johnmartinsson/bioacoustic-monitoring-hardware/guillemots-at-stora-karlso/ip_audio_focusrite.md

-Yes, absolutely!
-Let's use the documentation and project details to create a practical setup plan for your Baltic Sea Guillemot bioacoustic monitoring project.

 **1. Microphone Selection:**

 For high-quality bioacoustic recording in an outdoor environment like the Baltic Sea, here are microphone recommendations, prioritizing durability and audio quality: